-In the pilot episode of the TV series in 1969, the Brady house looked like this:
+In the pilot episode of the TV series in 1969, this was the exterior they used:

 Once “The Brady Bunch” was picked up for an entire season, the establishing shots of the new house were taken.

-It came out in 1968 and featured Lucille Ball and Henry Fonda as widowers who marry and join their large families.
-I wrote about the Victorian house from the movie if you want to see how it looks today!
+I wrote about the Victorian house from the movie if you want to see how it looks today:

-It’s hard to believe “The Brady Bunch” only ran for 5 years, from 1969-1974, since so many of us feel like we grew up with Greg, Marcia, Peter, Jan, Greg, and Thindy.
-I spent the last few weeks re-watching the episodes while researching this post, and now I can’t get that dang theme song out of my head! 🙂
+It’s hard to believe “The Brady Bunch” only ran for 5 years, from 1969-1974, since so many of us feel like we grew up with Greg, Marcia, Peter, Jan, Greg, and Thindy. 🙂